 How To Take a Load Off Your Informed Consent Process

-Developed and presented by Maelisa Hall, PsyD and Roy Huggins, LPC NCC
+Presented By: Maelisa Hall, PsyD; Roy Huggins, LPC NCC

 There’s so much to do as part of informed consent these days: HIPAA notices, risk management-related disclosures, communications and social media policies, etc etc. It’s starting to feel like the intake session is nothing but paperwork!